Mobile Search Menu

 4. All cocoa beans must be roasted and ground to an incredibly fine texture, and the chocolate must then be conched and tempered (heated and then cooled to a specific temperature) during production to ensure it has gone through the highest quality production standards.

-5. Typically, all Belgian chocolate must also stored in air-tight packaging and kept in a cool, dry place to preserve maximum freshness.
+5. Typically, all Belgian chocolate must also be stored in air-tight packaging and kept in a cool, dry place to preserve maximum freshness.

 What's the difference between Belgian chocolate and Swiss chocolate?

+What an excellent questions.
 Although both chocolates are known for their use of high-quality ingredients and exacting traditional methods of production, they do have some distinct differences.

 • Taste: Swiss chocolate tends to be milder, sweeter, and more creamy, whereas Belgian chocolate has a more pronounced cocoa-forward flavor.